Code-Institute-Submissions/pappa025-MaintenenceLogger_NovResub/README.md

 Check last Engine Maintenance - fetching data from Google Sheets about last service time

-Check the coming Engine Maintenance - next service if the engine
+Check the coming Engine Maintenance - next service of the engine

 Log a Flight - step by step guide to log your recent flight and save it to Google Sheets